Broadway (Los Angeles): Decline and revitalization

-Los Angeles's premier theater district shifted to Hollywood in the 1920s, while its commercial center left Broadway in the 1950s, after which Broadway declined significantly.
+Los Angeles's premier theater district shifted to Hollywood in the 1920s, while its commercial center left Broadway in the 1950s.
+Broadway declined significantly soon after.

 The Broadway Theater and Commercial District, the first and largest historic theater district listed on the National Register of Historic Places, was designated in 1979 and expanded in 2002.
 The district contains twelve theaters and more than fifty additional buildings, several of which were in disuse or disrepair at the time of their designation, many of which have since been repurposed or restored.
-Additionally, Broadway's department stores closed in the 1970s and 1980s, at which point the area transitioned to a working class Latino shopping destination.

-In the 2010s, a sneaker and streetwear retail cluster named Sneaker Row emerged on Broadway between 4th and 9th streets.
+Broadway's department stores closed in the 1970s and 1980s, at which point the area transitioned to a working class Latino shopping destination.
+Additionally, in the 2010s, a sneaker and streetwear retail cluster named Sneaker Row emerged on Broadway between 4th and 9th streets.
 Retail at 9th & Broadway has also proliferated, with the opening of Acne Studios, Oak NYC, Aesop, Tanner Goods, BNKR, Austere, A.P.C., and Urban Outfitters.

 Bringing Back Broadway

-In 2008, the City of Los Angeles launched a $40-million campaign to revitalize Broadway, known as Bringing Back Broadway, this despite some merchants' concerns that the campaign would spread the gentrification occurring in other parts of downtown to Broadway.
+In 2008, the City of Los Angeles launched a $40-million campaign to revitalize Broadway, known as Bringing Back Broadway, this despite some merchants' concerns that the campaign would spread the gentrification occurring in other parts of downtown.
 The campaign's commission, led by City Councilman Jose Huizar, recommended widening sidewalks, eliminating traffic lanes, constructing new parking structures, and adding streetcar service reminiscent of the street's past.

 In 2014, a pedestrian-friendly project widened Broadway's sidewalks and replaced its parking lane with planters, chairs, and cafe tables.
 Mayor Eric Garcetti said the effort, part of the larger Great Streets Initiative that focused on walkability and transit throughout Los Angeles, represented "a shift from the way that our neighborhoods have been planned."